CtrlK

 Conciseness

-The content is relatively brief but includes boilerplate sections ('Use this skill when', 'Do not use this skill when') that add little value and repeat obvious information.
-The instructions section is generic rather than domain-specific.
+The content is relatively lean but includes some unnecessary boilerplate (generic 'Use this skill when' and 'Do not use this skill when' sections that add little value).
+The instructions section is vague filler rather than actionable content.

 2 / 3